openplanet-nl/nadeoapi-docs/docs/live/maniapubs/active.md

 **Remarks**:
 - This endpoint doesn't return zone-specific Maniapubs - it might depend on the account's current zone, but you can't request Maniapubs by zone directly.
+- As of 2023-12-21, this endpoint's response structure links to `.dds` files by default, while several scaled `.jpg` versions are available using separate fields (see example below for reference).

 ---